0exp/symbiont-ruby/README.md

 Methods (called internally) are delegated to the context that is first able to respond.
 The order of context selection depends on the corresponding context direction parameter.
 By default the delegation order is: object context => closure context => global context.
-If no context is able to respond to the method, an exception is thrown (`Symbiont::Trigger::ContextNoMethodError`).
+If no context is able to respond to the method, an exception is raised (`Symbiont::Trigger::ContextNoMethodError`).
-Symbiont can consider the visiblity of methods when executing.
+Symbiont can consider the visibility of methods when executing.

 # Usage

 ## Context management

-Imagine that in a real application we have the following gode and the corresponding closure:
+Imagine having the following code and the corresponding clojure in the real application:

 ```ruby
 def object_data